apizee/ApiRTC-ios/README.md

 You can take actual contacts from the current session:

 ```
-let contacts = session.getContacts("group_id") // all contacts in your environment join at least "default" group
+let contacts = session.getContacts("group_id") // all contacts in the environment join at least "default" group
 ```

 ```